 Regular meetings of the Board of Directors are generally held every other month, while special meetings are called when necessary.
 Before each Board of Directors or committee meeting, directors are furnished with an agenda and background materials relating to matters to be discussed.
-During 2016, there were six regular meetings of the Board of Directors and one special meeting.
+During 2017, there were six regular meetings of the Board of Directors.
 All directors participated in each of the meetings of the Board of Directors and all or substantially all of meetings held by the respective committees on which they served, if applicable.
 Directors are expected to attend the Annual Meeting of Stockholders.
-All of our directors attended the 2016 Annual Meeting of Stockholders.
+All of our directors attended the 2017 Annual Meeting of Stockholders.